-Hand washing with soap and water is one of the easiest ways to stop germs from spreading.
+If the pandemic has taught us anything, it’s that handwashing with soap and water is one of the easiest ways to stop germs from spreading.
 But getting kids to do it—and do it right—can be a challenge.
 Model good hand hygiene and explain why it’s important.
 Make it easy for kids to reach sinks and taps, and introduce a little fun to take the chore out of it.
-20 seconds of scrubbing is the goal: equivalent to singing two rounds of ‘Happy Birthday’.
+20 seconds of scrubbing is the goal: the equivalent of singing two rounds of ‘Happy Birthday’.

-Often easier said than done, but getting adequate rest this cold and flu season is essential to shorten the severity of a cold or give your body a chance to fight flu.
-Tuck yourself and the kids into bed at every opportunity—day and night—with a box of tissues within arms’ reach, and a pile of books at the ready for when you can lift your head off the pillow.
+Often easier said than done, but getting adequate rest is essential to shorten the severity of a cold or give your body a chance to fight the flu.
+Tuck yourself and the kids into bed at every opportunity with a box of tissues within arms’ reach, and a pile of books at the ready for when you can lift your head off the pillow.

 Talk to your employer

-OK, so it’s awks contacting your boss to explain for the third time this cold and flu season your child is home from childcare and you need to be there, but delaying it won’t make it go away.
-Tell your boss promptly and professionally, use her preferred method of communication, and please, please, please avoid sharing the gory details.
+OK, so it can be tough contacting your employer to explain for the third time this month your child is home from child care and you need to be there, but delaying it won’t make it go away.
+Communicate promptly and professionally, use their preferred method of communication, and please, please, please avoid sharing the gory details.

-Same goes if it’s you who is sick.
-You can bet colleagues are more concerned about their own health than your conscientiousness, so avoid putting them at risk and Just.
+The same goes if it’s you who is sick.
+Coworkers are more concerned about their own health than your conscientiousness, so avoid putting them at risk.
+If you can… Just.
 Stay.
 Home.

 Ask for help

-Have a back up plan of emergency carers and support you can call on to shuttle the kids to sport or prepare a wholesome meal.
-There’s no more important time than now to reach out to your support network—if you’re hesitant to ask for fear of imposing, try owing them one.
+Have a backup plan of emergency caregivers and support you can call on to shuttle the kids to sport or prepare a wholesome meal.
+There’s no more important time than now to reach out to your ‘village’—if you’re hesitant to ask for fear of imposing, try owing them one.